1st Fife Artillery Volunteers: Interwar

-On 1 February1938, the Dunfermline-based 224th (Fife) Bty was transferred to provide the basis for a new 71st (Forth) Anti-Aircraft Regiment, RA.Frederick, p.
-773.Monthly Army List, January 1938.
+On 1 February 1938, the Dunfermline-based 224th (Fife) Bty was transferred to provide the basis for a new 71st (Forth) Anti-Aircraft Regiment, RA.
 It was replaced by 174th Bty, transferred from the North Scottish Heavy Brigade (formerly the North Scottish RGA), a coast defence unit that included part of 1st Fifeshire RGA when it was reorganised in 1908 (see above).
 On 1 November 1938, the RA renamed its brigades as regiments.
-Thus, by 1939, the unit's organisation was:Army Lists, various dates.
+Thus, by 1939, the unit's organisation was: